The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 Hythe & Dibden Neighbourhood Plan – ‘made’ December 2019

-The final version of the Neighbourhood Plan, incorporating the Examiner’s required modifications, was the subject of a local referendum on 29 October 2019.
-The referendum was administered by New Forest District Council, and further details can be found on the District Council’s Hythe & Dibden Neighbourhood Plan webpage.
-At the local referendum 84.8% of the people who voted supported the Neighbourhood Plan, with a turn-out of 15%.
+The final draft version of the Hythe & Dibden Neighbourhood Plan, incorporating the Examiner’s required modifications, was the subject of a local referendum on 29 October 2019.
+At the local referendum 84.8% of those who voted supported the Neighbourhood Plan, with a turn-out of 15%.
 Following this positive endorsement at referendum, we formally adopted (or ‘made’) the Hythe & Dibden Neighbourhood Plan at the full Authority meeting on 18 December 2019 for the part of the parish within the National Park.
 The ‘Decision Statement’ and adopted Neighbourhood Plan are available via the ‘Hythe and Dibden Neighbourhood Plan’ tab below.
+The adopted Hythe & Dibden Neighbourhood Plan forms part of the statutory ‘development plan’ for the part of the New Forest National Park in Hythe & Dibden parish.

 About Neighbourhood Plans